Jayakrishnan-mk/Serverless-Api-DynamoDB/README.md

-# CRUD DynamoDB Serverless App.
+# CRUD DynamoDB Serverless App

 This project is a complete Serverless CRUD API built using **AWS SAM (Serverless Application Model)**, **Node.js**, and **DynamoDB**.
 It's designed for learning and demo purposes, showcasing how to build, test, and deploy a serverless backend on AWS.